Nigerian logistics startup Kobo360 raises $30M backed by Goldman Sachs – TechCrunch

 In e-logistics freight delivery, two startups — Kobo360 and Lori Systems — have continued to compete tit for tat on investment, scale and expansion.

-Kobo360 moved into Lori Systems’ HQ country Kenya last year.
+Kobo360 moved into Lori Systems’ HQ country Kenya this year.
 Lori Systems expanded into Nigeria in September of 2018.

 Commercial research firm MarketLine estimated the value of Nigeria’s transportation sector in 2016 at $6 billion, with 99.4% comprising road freight.

-Kobo360’s CEO Obi Azor told TechCrunch the startup would make final decisions on the 10 new countries by first quarter 2020.
+Kobo360’s CEO Obi Ozor told TechCrunch the startup would make final decisions on the 10 new countries by first quarter 2020.

 As a cross-border freight service, the company looks to benefit from Africa’s Continental Free Trade Area (AFCFTA), signed this year by all the continent’s 54 countries to reduce barriers and friction on Pan-African commercial activity.